dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

 print(df)
 ```

-Since this commit was taken from far earlier in the data gathering process, we can see far fewer unique procedure codes:
+Since this commit was taken from far earlier in the data gathering process, we can see far fewer unique procedure codes, 21K vs 1.17M:
 ```
            code        price
 0         0001A    184.03088